 As the name suggests, knowledge of the processes or methods that seek to improve performance, which assumes more and smaller incremental improvement steps.
 In general learning and implementing the best known of these are the aforementioned: lean manufacturing (JIT), Six Sigma, Lean Six Sigma, and Agile.

 Bu learning these philosophies, it is not the rate of improvement which is important, it is the momentum of improvement in the area you want to improve.

 If you are looking for Six Sigma Project Examples, you can find here.
 And refer to this 5S Kaizen Guide (shown below) to Eliminate the clutter with Sort, arrange with Straighten, sparkle with Shine, create a proper guideline with Standardize, and inspire with Sustain.

 Final Thoughts on Supply Chain Technical Competencies:

 Those are the eight most essential Supply Chain competencies I believe.
 Each of them has definitely given my career a huge technical edge.
 I hope some of them are helpful for you too.

 Which competency is your favorite of the above?

 Or do you want to add any more technical competencies I have missed?

-You might want to reflect above supply chain competencies and design awesome custom resume in 24 hours .
+You might want to reflect above supply chain skills and design awesome custom resume

 Benson P. Shapiro, V.K.Rangan. and J.J.
 Svioka, “Staple Yourself an Prder, “Harvard Business Review 70, no. 4 (July – Aug.
 1992), pp. 113-22.